brendadenisse16/Solving-Discrete-Optimization-Problems-with-Greedy-GRASP-and-Local-Search/README.md

-# Discrete Optimization Term Project
+# Profit-oriented hub line location problem

 ## Overview
 In this project, I consider a profit-oriented hub line problem in which the decisions are to determine the location of p hubs facilities connected through a path is found.
 The algorithms implemented include: